ZKNoxHQ/blog/posts/PECTRA_2504xx.md

 ##### Cryptographic primitive _above_ BLS12-381

 In the context of zero-knowledge proofs, it is sometimes required to compute elliptic curve arithmetic that will be, later on, verified in-circuit using BLS12-381.
 It is common to choose an elliptic curve designed to make ZK proofs efficient, called _embedded curves_.
 The curve is selected so that the verification algorithm involves native arithmetic for the ZK proof circuit.
 For BLS12-381, the ZK circuit is defined modulo a prime $r$ (which is BLS12-381 _scalar field order_).
 In this context, an embedded curve is defined over $\mathbb F_r$.
 While in-circuit verification is made efficient by this choice of base field, signature generation must also be fast in specific use-cases.
 Two curves have been designed for this purpose: [Jubjub](https://bitzecbzc.github.io/technology/jubjub/index.html) and [Bandersnatch](https://ethresear.ch/t/introducing-bandersnatch-a-fast-elliptic-curve-built-over-the-bls12-381-scalar-field).
 The latter has been designed so that scalar multiplications are more efficient.
-In the next section, we dig into the details of elliptic curve scalar multiplications in order to understand the benefits of Bandersnatch.
+Next section dig into the details of elliptic curve scalar multiplications in order to understand the benefits of Bandersnatch.

 ## Elliptic curve arithmetic

 Elliptic curves are used in cryptography to construct secure key exchange protocols and digital signatures, leveraging their algebraic structure to provide strong security with relatively small key sizes.

 ##### Scalar multiplication (SM)
 The critical algorithm used in cryptography based on elliptic curves (ECC) is the _scalar multiplication_.
 Given a scalar $k$ (usually of 256 bits), and a point $P$ of the curve, the point $[k]P$ is computed using the group law defined on the curve.
 This computation depends on the model used for the curve, but the cost is about $2\log_2(k)$ point additions.
-We do not go into the details of this cost in order to keep things as simple as possible.
+Cost details are skipped in order to keep the description as simple as possible.

 ##### Multi-scalar multiplication (MSM)
 In signature verification, it is common to compute multi-scalar multiplications (MSM) $[k]P + [\ell]Q$ for scalars $k,\ell < r$.
 After precomputing $P+Q$, it is possible to compute $[k]P+[\ell]Q$ in only $2\log_2(r)$ point additions, by reading simultaneously the bits of $k$ and $\ell$.
 More generally, a $n$-MSM $\sum_{i=1}^n [k_i]P_i$ can be computed in $2^n - n - 1$ precomputation additions, and $2\log_2(r)$ additions for the simultaneous computation.
-From now, we denote $\text{MSM}(n,N)$ the cost in elliptic curve additions of a multi-scalar multiplication of $n$ points with scalar of $N$ bits: $\text{MSM}(n,N) \approx 2^n -n -1 + 2N$.
+From now, $\text{MSM}(n,N)$ denotes the cost in elliptic curve additions of a multi-scalar multiplication of $n$ points with scalar of $N$ bits: $\text{MSM}(n,N) \approx 2^n -n -1 + 2N$.
 Note that in practice, additional operations are required and not taken into account in this blog post.

 ##### Fixed point SM
-When $P$ is fixed, we can use the above technique in order to speed-up a SM: precomputing $P_i = [2^{iN/n}]P$ and $k = \sum_{i=1}^n k_i 2^{iN/n}$, we can decompose $[k]P = \sum_{i=1}^n [k_i]P_i$.
+When $P$ is fixed,  above technique can be used in order to speed-up a SM: precomputing $P_i = [2^{iN/n}]P$ and $k = \sum_{i=1}^n k_i 2^{iN/n}$, we can decompose $[k]P = \sum_{i=1}^n [k_i]P_i$.
 This technique works in practice, but the precomputation part becomes expensive as long as $n$ grows, as illustrated in the following table (where the costs are estimated in point additions, with the simplified formula above):

 |MSM|(1,256)|(2,128)|(3,86)|(4,64)|(5,52)|(6,43)|(7,37)|(8,32)|(9,29)|
 |-|-|-|-|-|-|-|-|-|-|